 The Team will have 12 firers and 3 coaches & will be a Queen’s II course of fire, the match will be held on the second Friday of the Imperial Meeting alongside the Kolapore.

 I would like to invite members of the English Twenty Club who wish to be considered for this Match either as a firer or coach to contact me or the team adjutant.
 There will also be the opportunity to submit your name at the English Twenty Clubhouse during the Imperial Meeting.

 Certificates of Competence

-It is evident that given the recent past and continuing pressures regarding civilian access to MOD ranges, the challenges of some regions holding KGV heats within the letter of the rules will prove to be even greater than in previous years.
-While I am told that the NRA is doing its best to improve civilian access, please note that if holding a Queen’s II match is not possible, then the main issue is whether to consider a match covering at least two ranges between 200 and 600 yds with a total match series per firer of 30 shots can be held.
+It is evident that given the recent past and continuing pressures regarding civilian access to MOD ranges, the challenges of some regions holding KGV heats within the letter of the rules may prove to be even greater than in previous years.
+While I am told that the NRA is doing its best to improve civilian access, please note that if holding a Queen’s II match is not possible, then the main issue is whether a match covering at least two ranges between 200 and 600 yds, with 30 shots per firer can be held.

 Matches versus RAFTRC, Scotland and Wales

 English Twenty Club Prize Meeting

 Council Meeting, 17.30 in the old armoury at the clubhouse